 For years I didn’t understand why the Weston A. Price Foundation discouraged the consumption of hemp seeds, until finally I was able to ask Sally Fallon herself, through a mutual friend.
 I got a good answer: polyunsaturated fats (source).
 Our bodies do not benefit from polyunsaturated fats (source), and hemp seeds are full of them.
 So really, we shouldn’t eat hemp seeds regularly.
 When we do eat them, they’re only high in phytic acid when unhulled, and most hemp seeds are sold hulled.

 If unhulled, they could be soaked in salt water, then rinsed, or put into a fermenting batter.
 See the section below on pine nuts and larger seeds for the salt-water method and ratios.
-Because hemp seeds are so small, they need a shorter soaking time of just two to four hours.
+Because hemp seeds are so small, they need a shorter soaking time of just 2 to 4 hours.

 How to soak seeds for eating: Sesame Seeds